Back to Samsung SmartThings Guides

 Common Causes

-• Magnet too far from sensor
+• Magnet too far from the sensor body (gap too wide)

-• Sensor fell off or moved
+• Sensor or magnet fell off / shifted

-• Weak connection to hub
+• Weak Zigbee link to the hub (out of range/mesh gap)

 Most fixes happen in the first 3 steps.